LavaToaster/dotfiles/README.md

 * [18F/laptop](https://github.com/18F/laptop) - For providing the mac script I used to provision
 * [thoughtbot/laptop](https://github.com/thoughtbot/laptop) - For providing the original mac script 18F/laptop uses
+* [prezto](https://github.com/zsh-users/prezto) - I will forever mispell this as pretzo